-Hepatitis B (HBV) is a virus that is spread through contact with blood or bodily fluids of an infected person.
+Hepatitis B (HBV) is a virus spread through contact with blood or bodily fluids of an infected person.
 The infection leads to inflammation of the liver.

 Acute hepatitis B occurs when a person is infected with the hepatitis B virus for less than six months.
-Chronic hepatitis B is a long-term infection which lasts more than six months and needs regular follow-up.
+Chronic hepatitis B is a long-term infection that lasts more than six months and needs regular monitoring.

 The virus causes inflammation of the liver, which affects the way the liver works.
-The liver is a very important organ which does many tasks essential for life and growth.
-Hepatitis B causes scarring of the liver and over many years can result in cirrhosis, which stops the liver working properly.
+The liver is a very important organ that does many tasks essential for life and growth.
+Hepatitis B causes scarring of the liver and, over many years, can result in cirrhosis, which stops the liver working properly.
 Liver damage can also lead to liver cancer or liver failure.

 There are two tests used to diagnose hepatitis B:

-You do not have to tell anyone you have hepatitis, however, you should take reasonable precautions to prevent the spread of the virus to others.
+The Human Rights Act states that you do not have to tell anyone you have hepatitis, but you should take reasonable precautions to prevent the spread of the virus to others.